Can You Cancel a Timeshare?

 If you’ve attended a sales seminar on buying a timeshare, you know what a high-pressure environment it is.
 These presentations often last for several hours and are full of aggressive sales tactics.

-Often, presenters will tempt you with wine, free dinners or free tickets to incentivize you to open up your wallet.
+Often, presenters will tempt you with wine, free dinners, or free tickets to incentivize you to open up your wallet.
 It’s easy to get caught up in the moment and commit to something you’re not quite ready for financially.

 Many people invest in a timeshare, then review the contract and realize they’re getting a terrible deal.
 Besides, timeshares often come with extra expenses that weren’t disclosed upfront.

 That’s because the initial sales price is usually only the tip of the iceberg.
-Some resorts will add on real estate fees during the initial sale, like transfer fees.
+Some resorts will add real estate fees to the initial sale, such as transfer fees.
+Some timeshares charge annual fees ranging from $300 to more than $1,000.
+You may also be responsible for paying property taxes and occasional assessment fees.

 Plus, it’s easy to overestimate how often you’ll be able to use a timeshare.
-When it comes right down to it, you may not have the time, desire or money to fly to your timeshare in Florida several times per year.
+When it comes right down to it, you may not have the time, desire, or money to fly to your timeshare in Florida several times per year.

 When you agreed to purchase the timeshare, you entered into a legally-binding agreement with a real estate developer.
-The contract is enforceable in most cases unless you can prove that fraud took place.
+The contract is enforceable in most cases unless you can prove fraud took place.

 The Laws on Canceling a Timeshare